Traditionally Modern Food

 • Add sugar to the same jar and grind into fine Powder, giving regular interval inbetween

-• In a wide pan add 2 tbsp of ghee and when the ghee is hot add cashews; saute them into golden brown
+• In a wide pan add 2 tablespoon of ghee and when the ghee is hot add cashews; saute them into golden brown

-• Turn down the flame of tow and add ground mixture and 3 tbsp of hot melted ghee
+• Turn down the flame of tow and add ground mixture and 3 tablespoon of hot melted ghee

 • Turn off the stove and mix well, the mixture will comes together